The path to GDPR Compliance at Sample Solutions

-The new GDPR is more than a simplifying compliance and harmonizing national laws.
+The new GDPR is more than simplifying compliance and harmonizing national laws.
 GDPR gives control to the individuals about how their personal data is being used.
 Any entity that is established in the European Union or that processes the personal data of individuals in the European Union will be affected.
-Some of the changes will include the “right to be forgotten”, data breach notification, data portability and strong individual rights.
+Some of the changes will include the “right to be forgotten”, data breach notification, data portability, and strong individual rights.

 Data protection and privacy are very important and crucial to our business.
-Therefore, we commit to handling the data in most accurate way.
+Therefore, we commit to handling the data in the most accurate way.
 Our priority is to determine the necessary changes in our system, to adapt the processes and policies in order to comply with GDPR requirements and to implement them in the best possible way.

 Sample Solutions Commitment

 Sample Solutions strives to continuously improve its processes of delivering telephone samples for RDD, B2B, and B2C projects as well as the data enrichment.
-Not only does Sample Solutions follow international research standards developed by professional associations like ESOMAR, AAPOR and WAPOR, but it has also set out to become certified for ISO 20252 in 2018.
+Not only does Sample Solutions follow international research standards developed by professional associations like ESOMAR, AAPOR, and WAPOR but it has also set out to become certified for ISO 20252 in 2018.

 How is Sample Solutions preparing for GDPR?

 At Sample Solutions, we believe that the GDPR is an important milestone in the data privacy landscape, and we are committed to achieving compliance with the GDPR.